LTcolombo/space-frontier-thirdweb/README.md

 # Frontier Thirdweb
 Space Frontier Game

+#Track
+The Future of Gaming (MAIN BUILD TRACK) + Ship Your First Game

 # Idea
 The game is meant to be a mix of classic RPG games and a city builder mechanics.
 The RPG part is built around NPCs which are player owned NFTs, minted during gameplay.